Skip Navigation

 By Ax Sharma on July 15, 2022 vulnerabilities

-This Week in Malware we identified over 34 npm and PyPI packages that are either dependency confusion candidates, prank packages, contain PoC reverse shell code, or otherwise contain extensive
+This Week in Malware we identified over 34 npm and PyPI packages that are either dependency confusion candidates, prank packages, contain PoC reverse shell.

 Read More...